Crows on campus

 Location, location, location

-There are other crow roosts in the Puget Sound area — and far larger ones in other parts of the world — reports Douglas Wacker, an expert in animal behavior and assistant professor in UW Bothell’s School of Science, Technology, Engineering & Mathematics.
+There are other crow roosts in the Puget Sound area — and far larger ones in other parts of the world — reports Dr. Wacker, an expert in animal behavior.

-UW Bothell became a roost around 2009, possibly because the trees in the restored campus wetlands reached the right size for nighttime protection.
-And, as the real estate agents say, Bothell is the perfect location for a commute to Seattle or other suburbs where the residents find their daily bread.
+UW Bothell first became a roost around 2009, possibly because the trees in the restored campus wetland reached the right size for nighttime protection.
+And, as the real estate agents might suggest, Bothell was the perfect location for a commute to Seattle or other suburbs where the residents find their daily bread.

 How to park, walk, watch

 Visitors can have an experience reminiscent of Hitchcock’s infamous film, “The Birds.”
-You will see and hear crows close all around in the twilight.
+You will see and hear crows around twilight.
 Arrive at least 30 minutes before sunset.
 If you’re new to campus, know that there is plenty of paid parking available in the evenings.

 Walk to the center of campus, and you’ll find a good place to take in the scene at the overlook between the North Creek Events Center and the Activities & Recreation Center.
-You’ll watch crows stream in, circle and descend in a crescendo of caws on campus buildings and grounds.
+You can watch crows fly in, circle and descend in a crescendo of caws on campus buildings and grounds.
 Don’t forget to bring your camera and perhaps binoculars for close-up views.

 Research ready, set, go

-Like the wetlands, the crows are a convenient yet challenging research opportunity for faculty and students.
-One project tries to answer the question, What might the crows be communicating in their noisy gatherings before they roost?
+Like the wetland, the crows on campus have been a convenient yet challenging research opportunity for faculty and students.
+One project tried to answer the question: What might the crows be communicating in their noisy gatherings before they roost?

-Wacker and colleague Shima Abadi, assistant professor of engineering and mathematics, had to go no farther than the roof of their building, Discovery Hall, to find dozens of cawing birds each evening.
+Dr. Wacker and colleague Dr. Shima Abadi, associate professor of engineering and mathematics, had to go no farther than the roof of their building, Discovery Hall, to find dozens of cawing birds each evening.

-Crows are the most visible but not the only birds on campus.
-Ursula Valdez, a lecturer in the School of Interdisciplinary Arts & Sciences, leads natural history and ecology courses with students and in her research has identified more than 50 species of birds in the campus wetlands.
+Crows are sometimes the most visible birds on campus, but they are not the only ones.
+Dr. Ursula Valdez, a lecturer in the School of Interdisciplinary Arts & Sciences, leads natural history and ecology courses with students and in her research has identified more than 50 species of birds in the campus wetland.

 The American crow, Corvus brachyrhynchos

-The Seattle authority on crows is John Marzluff, a UW professor of environmental and forest sciences in the College of the Environment at the Seattle campus.
+The Seattle campus authority on crows is John Marzluff, a UW professor of environmental and forest sciences in the College of the Environment there.
 He has co-written several books, including “Subirdia,” “Gifts of the Crow,” and “In the Company of Crows and Ravens.”

 Marzluff is noted for research showing that crows remember the face of someone who has trapped them years later.
 Marzluff has said crows are like little flying monkeys.